cal-poly-dxhub/pubhealth-multimodal-genai/README.md

 ### 3. Create Amazon Connect Widget
 You can find the [instructions to configure the widget here](https://docs.aws.amazon.com/connect/latest/adminguide/config-com-widget1.html).
-For a chatbot only experience: Enable text only.
+For a chatbot only experience: Use the provided BasicChatFlow and Enable text only.

 ### 4. Testing
 Once document ingestion is complete, you can test the system in Amazon Connect.